Holmes Report 12 Dec 2010 // 12:00AM GMT

-Three years after its acquisition by Omnicom-owned global public relations giant Ketchum, 20 year-old Access Communications maintains a strong, independent, entrepreneurial culture under the leadership of founder, president and chief executive Susan Butenhoff (named a partner of the parent company this year), and continues to thrive under its own brand, which has become a byword for creativity and strategic thinking in the consumer technology space—although the firm has expanded its client portfolio to include companies from the consumer products, telecommunications, life sciences and e-commerce clients sectors.
+Eighteen months after its acquisition by Omnicom-owned global public relations giant Ketchum, Access Communications maintains a strong, independent, entrepreneurial culture and continues to thrive under its own brand, which has become a byword for creativity and strategic thinking in the consumer technology space—although the firm has expanded its client portfolio to include companies from the consumer products, telecommunications, life sciences and e-commerce clients sectors.

 Last year saw a recession-defying performance, with revenues up by more than 20 percent and new business from established companies like Sony, Toshiba, PayPal and Sprint and growing brands such as Digg, Beefeater Gin, California Closets and Leapfrog.
 They join an already-impressive list that includes Intuit (for work spanning corporate, small business, healthcare, and financial institutions communication), Sega, 2K Games and 2K Sports, Polycom, and Trend Micro.

 The firm saw continued growth in the social media arena, following the 2008 launch of D3, a solution set designed to help companies craft and execute on a more targeted blog engagement strategy and that deploys the ABIE (Access Blog Influence Engine), a proprietary analytics tool built in-house that ranks blogs by influence within specific categories, enabling for more meaningful interaction.
 The latter product underwent a significant overhaul after Access established partnerships with Twitalyzer and PostRank.